FAQ list for LCD driver libraries

 What is the RAM requirement of your graphical library?

-The LCD-driver libraries have been optimized for low memory footprint.
+The LCD-driver libraries have been optimized for a low memory footprint.
 The exact RAM consumption depends both on the features used and the library configuration.

-Typically RAM consumption is approx. 100 bytes, depending on the configuration.
+Typically, RAM consumption is approx. 100 bytes, depending on the configuration.
 Minimum RAM for global and static variables with one viewport can be as low as 32 bytes.
 (See also the buffered mode answer).

 What is the average ROM requirement of your graphical library, when using only the basic text and graphic features?